folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Lost item fee policies** pane, select the lost item fee policy you want to duplicate.
 2. In the **lost item fee policy details** pane, click **Actions > Duplicate**.
 A Lost item fee policies window appears with the same lost item fee policy information as the policy you chose to duplicate.
 3. Edit any of the lost item fee policy information before saving the policy.
+Note that you must change the Lost item fee policy name to a unique name.
 4. Click **Save & close**.
 The duplicate policy is saved and appears in the Lost item fee policy pane.